ireaneus/CDI/PersonalStatement.md

 ## Personal Statement of Faith

+### What I believe
+I am a bond-servant of Christ, and I believe in the 5 Solas of the Reformation:
+- **Sola Scriptura (Scripture Alone)**: The Bible is the ultimate authority in all matters of faith.
+- **Sola Fide (Faith Alone)**: Justification is by faith alone.
+- **Sola Gratia (Grace Alone)**: Salvation is by grace alone.
+- **Solus Christus (Christ Alone)**: Christ is the only mediator and savior.
+- **Soli Deo Gloria (To the Glory of God Alone)**: All of life is for God’s glory.
+- **Scripture References**:
+  - *2 Timothy 3:16-17* – "All Scripture is inspired by God."
+  - *Romans 5:1* – "Having been justified by faith, we have peace with God."
+  - *Ephesians 2:8-9* – "By grace you have been saved through faith."
+  - *John 14:6* – "I am the way, the truth, and the life."
+  - *1 Corinthians 10:31* – "Do all to the glory of God."

+### **Purpose of Man**
+I believe that the **chief end of man** is to glorify God and enjoy Him forever.
+My ultimate purpose in life is to worship, serve, and honor God in everything I do, finding my deepest joy in Him.
+- **Scripture References**:
+  - *1 Corinthians 10:31* – "Whatever you do, do all to the glory of God."
+  - *Psalm 73:25-26* – "Whom have I in heaven but You?"
+  - *Romans 11:36* – "For from Him and through Him and to Him are all things."

+---

 1. What do you believe about the Bible?

  > I believe the Bible is God’s written revelation to mankind.
 The sixty-six books of the Old and New Testaments, inspired by the Holy Spirit, form the complete and authoritative Word of God *([1 Corinthians 2:7,14](#1-corinthians-27-15); [2 Peter 1:20-21](#2-peter-120-21))*.